BeamNG/BeamNGpy/README.md

     pip install beamngpy

+If you use [Anaconda](https://www.anaconda.com/products/distribution#download-section), you can install BeamNGpy from the `conda-forge` channel by:

+    conda install beamngpy -c conda-forge

 <a name="usage"></a>

 ## Usage

-**For using BeamNG.tech version 0.22 to 0.24 the workspace needs to be set up by the user.
-This step needs to be repeated for every newly installed BeamNG.tech version** and helps BeamNGpy to determine the correct user directory for mod deployment.
-Create a workspace directory and then place your license file into it.
-Then type `beamngpy setup-workspace d:\exampleBNGworkspace` into the commandline.
-Optional parameters are `--host localhost --port 65255`.
-Note that this functionality is only available for BeamNGpy version 1.19.2 and above.

-Once set up, the library can be imported using `import beamngpy`.
+The library can be imported using `import beamngpy`.
 A short usage example setting up a scenario with one vehicle in the West Coast USA map that spans the area is: